taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Min: "Yes!"

-Warden: "So how you liking it?"

-Min, with a laugh: "It's pretty different!"

-Warden: "How you gonna survive school with just some apples and a blanket?
-Didn't you bring any clothes with you?"

-Min: "Oh, I like the ones I'm wearing just fine."
+Warden: "Didn't pack much, did you?"

+Min: "I don't need much."

 Warden: "Huh.
 You're like my daughter, she got her first eSyrup suit and didn't change clothes for nearly a year, just morphed it!
-Sait it was the most convenient thing..."
+Said it was the most convenient thing..."

 Min: "They really are comfortable."